itsarandomusername12321/SamsungTVWebsockets/README.md

 # How it work
 Only need to install websockets (`pip install websockets`)

 You grab your TV's ip address then uhh put it inside the script and run it.
-Verify your connection then that's all
+Verify your connection then.
+That's all
 # For older SamsungTV
 consider check out https://github.com/bearlike/scripts/blob/main/python/tv-shutdown.py